-The KOYOT 5 does not experience any problem whilst being towed.
+The KLIMBER 2 P does not experience any problem whilst being towed.
 Only qualified winch personnel should handle the certified equipment to carry out this operation.
 The wing must be inflated similarly as during a normal take off.

-It is important to use the brakes to correct the flight path alignment, especially in the first phase of the tow.
+It is important to use the brakes to correct the flight path alignment, especially if the glider begins to turn.
 Since the wing is subject to a slow airspeed and with a high positive angle of attack, we must make any corrections with a high degree of feel and delicacy, in order to avoid a stall.